wolfSSL/wolfPKCS11/README.md

 Sets the private key's label against the public key when generating key pairs.

-#### MAXQ10xx
+#### Analog Devices, Inc. MAXQ10xx Secure Elements ([MAXQ1065](https://www.analog.com/en/products/maxq1065.html)/MAXQ1080)

-Support has been added to use the maxq10xx hardware for cryptographic operations and storage of certificate.
+Support has been added to use the MAXQ10xx hardware for cryptographic operations and storage of certificate.

 Before usage:
 1. Make sure the maxq10xx-sdk is installed and it has installed the proper